 We all know that both World Wars spared the Swiss neutral confederation in the heart of Europe.
 While most countries around it struggled to get back on their feet, after these massively devastating wars, Switzerland managed to establish itself gradually as we know it today:

-A role model of peace and prosperity, fair civic laws that serve all equally, one of the world’s banking hubs, and the host state of many international organizations, including the United Nations.
+A role model of peace and prosperity, fair civic laws that serve all equally, one of the world’s most important banking hubs, and the host state of many international organizations, including the United Nations.

-However, as shared with me this week by a Swiss professor, a family friend, “Switzerland used to be one of Europe’s poorest nations: landlocked and hostage to its mountainous terrain.”
+However, as shared with me by a Swiss professor, a family friend, “Switzerland used to be one of Europe’s poorest nations: landlocked and hostage to its mountainous terrain.”

-He went on explaining, “The Switzerland of 150 years ago suffered as a battleground of religious and sectarian motivated civil wars and was much less developed than its imperial neighbors, which used the Swiss as proxies and mercenaries for their own regional power politics.”
+He explained that “the Switzerland of 150 years ago suffered as a battleground of religious and sectarian motivated civil wars and was much less developed than its imperial neighbors, which used the Swiss as proxies and mercenaries for their own regional power politics.”
 (Sounds familiar?)

 In our exchange, we came about some interesting parallels between Switzerland before its nation united, and our Lebanon of these past long decades.